Red flags are trending but do you know what they are and how they look?

-Relationship red flags can escape you when you want a love connection or friendship to work.
+I understand that one can ignore the red flags when you want a love connection or friendship to work.
 You may be waiting too long to accept a negative reality, hoping that your gut feelings are wrong about what’s really going on.
 You may have wishful thinking that the person you so want to love may change, or be different at heart.
 You may be really insecure about your own attractiveness.
+But, none of that is any real reason to accept less than what you are worth.
+If someone makes you feel bad or jealous or insecure, there’s a problem.

 Relationship red flags may hide out under the surface, but can you accept them?